AnnaLindeberg/AOC25/README.md

 ## Day 2: Gift Shop
 OK I completely overenginered the first part and then wrote a reasonable 15 lines of code to solve both parts instead.
 A little bit bruteforce-ing all possible invalid IDs and then checking if they appear in one of the ranges but that's, on the other hand, fast enough to work and easy to grasp.

+## Day 3: Lobby
+Actually easier than both day 1 and 2.